Feng-Jay/JavaRefactor/README.md

 ## Known Bug

+> ![CAUTION]
-The `SwithToIf` module is incomplete:
+> The `SwitchToIf` module is complete, it will cause two types of bugs:
+> 1. When encountered with Enumerate object in switchCase, JavaRefactor may trigger a `can not find symbol ...` error.
+> 2. Due to JavaRefactor change switchStatement to a bunch of IfStatement, compiler may not aware the equality of these, and report `uninitialized object` or `missing returnStatement` errors.
+> The detailed explanations are below:

-When encountered with enum in switch cases, Java will inference the enum classes automatically, like this example from [Java tutorial](https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html):
+1. When encountered with enum in switch cases, Java will inference the enum classes automatically, like this example from [Java tutorial](https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html):

 ```java
 public class EnumTest {